 - Patrul Rinpoch on Self-Cultivation: The Rhetoric of Nineteenth-Century Tibetan Buddhist Spiritual Advice

 - 'Is the LORD in Our Midst or Not?'
 Conceptions of Divine Presence in Ancient Jewish and Christian Interpretations of the Calf Incident

 The AM Degree

 No one is admitted as a candidate for the AM, only for the PhD.
 Nevertheless, the requirements for the master's degree must be satisfied by all students as they move toward the doctorate, and are expected to be completed by the end of the fourth term.

 The AM degree may be granted when these requirements are fulfilled.

 For the AM degree a minimum of two full years of coursework (with a minimum average grade of B) is required, the modern language requirements must be met, the requirement of two courses outside the specialization fulfilled, and a satisfactory second-year review completed.

 For More Information

-Applications to the program may be obtained online via the Study of Religion Website.
-The Website also includes links to many related sites, such as course catalogues, and the masters and ThD degree programs offered through Harvard Divinity School.
+The Study of Religion Website includes links to many related sites, such as course catalogues, and the masters and ThD degree programs offered through Harvard Divinity School.